 No Sound Stage

-Side wall reflections, in larger room acoustical situations, add to the room’s overall reverberation times.
+Sidewall reflections, in larger room acoustical situations, add to the room’s overall reverberation times.
 There is no sound stage created between the speakers in a large room environment.
 The signal is mono and is not designed to create depth and direction.
 The mono signal is intended to project the sound out in a straight line array that matches the use and need of the building.
 Many speakers may be needed to allow for adequate sound coverage in the given large room size.

 Multiple Mono Sources

 In some large room acoustical situations, the area to be covered with sound is large and the rooms reverberation times are too high.
 One method for dealing with this is to use multiple speakers with tighter dispersion patterns across the sound surface area, say of a congregation.
-The smaller radiation area pattern produced by multiple speakers positioned in specific areas for coverage, produce direct sound in shorter patterns but one still has the high reverberation times within the room to deal with.
+The smaller radiation area pattern produced by multiple speakers positioned in specific areas for coverage produces direct sound in shorter patterns but one still has the high reverberation times within the room to deal with.

 Small rooms have similar acoustical issues as large rooms just on a different scale and level.
-Small room surface boundary reflections, especially from side walls, can play havoc with our sound stage presentation in a two channel system.
+Small room surface boundary reflections, especially from side walls, can play havoc with our sound stage presentation in a two-channel system.
 We can have image shifting and image size reduction.
 Large room reflection issues contribute to the overall reverberation levels and confuse the direct sound from our mono source.
-Low frequency issues are predominant in small rooms, where larger rooms have the physical space for lower frequency wavelengths to extend themselves.
+Low-frequency issues are predominant in small rooms, where larger rooms have the physical space for lower frequency wavelengths to extend themselves.

 I hope this explanation helped.
 If you want to learn more about this subject please sign up for our free room acoustic treatment videos and ebook which provide step by step instructions.
 Get instant access by signing up now.